HarisMo993/BlogApp/README.md

 Or cloning from the visual studio by choosing field Clone a repository and past https://github.com/HarisMo993/BlogApp.git

-Modify the database connection in the appjason file and execute migration in a package manager console
+Modify the database connection in the appsettings.json file and execute migration in a package manager console

 update-database